Guangzhou Charge

-Guangzhou Charge (广州冲锋 (廣州衝鋒, Guǎngzhōu Chōngfēng)) is a Chinese professional Overwatch esports team based in Guangzhou, Guangdong.
+Guangzhou Charge (广州冲锋 (廣州衝鋒, Guǎngzhōu Chōngfēng)) was a Chinese professional Overwatch esports team based in Guangzhou, Guangdong.
 The Charge compete in the Overwatch League (OWL) as a member of the league's East region.
 Founded in 2018, Guangzhou Charge began play as one of eight expansion teams in 2019 and is one of four professional Overwatch teams based in China.
 The team is owned by Nenking Group and is managed by the esports brand of Nenking, Ultra Prime Esports.

 Franchise history

 OWL expansion

 On 2 August 2018, Activision Blizzard announced that Nenking Group, owner of Guangzhou Loong Lions, purchased a seat for Guangzhou in Overwatch League.
 On 15 October 2018, Nenking announced that Sonny Xiao, the vice president of Nenking and the president of basketball operations for the Guangzhou Long Lions, would be the CEO of the team, Overwatch developer Eddy Meng would be the COO, and Overwatch management veteran Ethan Liu would be the general manager.

 On 8 November, the Nenkeng Group announced that the Guangzhou team would be called the Guangzhou Charge.
 Two weeks later, the Charge announced nine players of their inaugural roster – four DPS, four supports, and one tank.
 The Charge signed Cho "J1N" Hyo-jin as the team's head coach on 3 December 2018.